The Αsylum (International Protection) Application

 Access to the international protection procedure is unrestricted and free of charge.
 Any third country citizen or stateless person has the right to apply for international protection.

-In case you have entered the country without going through the legal formalities or you are staying in Greece without meeting the legal requirements, you will be transferred to a Reception and Identification Centreand, in case you do not possess any document issued by an official authority that proves your identity and nationality, you will undergo reception and identification procedures.
-In that case, in order to submit an international protection application, you will be referred to the local competent Regional Asylum Service Office, an Asylum Unit of which may be operating within the Reception and Identification Centre where you are staying.
-It will be compulsory for you to stay within the premises of the centre for the whole duration of the examination of your application, provided that the duration of this time period does not exceed twenty five (25) days.
+In case you have entered the country without going through the legal formalities or you are staying in Greece without meeting the legal requirements, you will be transferred to a Reception and Identification Centre, and in case you do not possess any document issued by an official authority that proves your identity and nationality, you will undergo reception and identification procedures.
+You are required to remain in the premises of the Center for the entire period your application is being examined which can not exceed twenty-five (25) days.

 In certain cases (i.e. if you submit an application at the borders or in a transit zone of a port/airport of the country, if you deceive the authorities by providing false information, if you are detained, and in other cases listed in the law) your application’s examination will be prioritized.